Sai-004/Online-Examination-System/README.md

 ## To connect visual basic application to the above hosted database(as admin)
 //add connection string for student here later
 0.Install odbc mysql driver 32bit from [here](https://dev.mysql.com/downloads/connector/odbc/) (select version 8.0.36)
+    If the above exe file doesn't run, you might have to install visualstudio 2019 redistributable from [here](https://aka.ms/vs/17/release/vc_redist.x86.exe)
     Run this appliaction as administrator.Navigate to systemDSN, add a connection(choose mysql driver ANSI) .Give DSN name as oee,Username as user123,password as 1234.Choose the database "onlineexaminationsystem".
     This will create the necessary connection,which can be used through our visual basic application.
 1.The below is the code to insert into some table
 ```vb
 Dim connString as String = "DSN=oee;Uid=user123;Pwd=1234;"